rdeodoo/odoo-toolbox/team-lead/README.md

 of experience.
 It's _that_ magic!

 The "end game" goal is to have your team members as valuable as you are.\
-While your time is more valuable short term, any of your time you can offer to someone is like a seed.
-It will be multiplied long term.\
+While your time is more valuable short-term, any of your time you can offer to someone is like a seed.
+It will be multiplied long-term.\
 Invest now, benefit later.
 If you don't, you'll get overwhelmed and fall behind over time.